Lazzy-bug/interleap/README.md

-# Interleap Quiz App
+# Interleap Quiz

-Interleap Quiz App is an AI DevOps application where all answers are available.
+Interleap Quiz is an AI DevOps application where all answers are available.
 You just need to search for the questions.

 ## Features